bettersg/checkMate/documentation/dataSchema.md

         string caption "Latest caption for image, if applicable" timestamp firstTimestamp "Timestamp of first instance"
         timestamp lastTimestamp "Timestamp of latest instance"
-        boolean isPollStarted
+        timestamp lastRefreshedTimestamp "Timestamp where details were last updated" boolean isPollStarted
         boolean isAssessed "Should message be considered assessed and ready for reply" timestamp assessedTimestamp